 Other Issues Pertaining to Membership Applications

-This would normally be a suitably qualified person, neither related to the applicant nor connected by business, who has had reasonable knowledge of the applicant’s practice throughout the time period relevant to the grade being applied for.
+This would normally be a suitably qualified person, neither related to the applicant nor connected by business, who has had reasonable knowledge of the applicant's practice throughout the time period relevant to the grade being applied for.
 Examples of acceptable referees would include: supervisors, clinic directors or practice managers, medical practitioners and other "caring" professionals.
-The Society’s request for a referee is at its discretion.

 Supervision should be appropriate to the number of client hours and type of practice essential for the award and maintenance of professional membership.

 The Society holds a register of qualified and experienced Supervisors whose details are listed in the member's section of the website.
 If you choose to use a Supervisor who is not a member of the Society please can you ensure they are approved by the Society.

 The Society will request evidence specific to all applications, e.g. Diplomas, Case Studies, & Statements from Supervisors.
 Applicants will become members only on submission of said evidence.
 The Society requires signed copies of photographic I.D.

 Each registered member is entitled to a Certificate of Society membership at their respective grade.
 Certificates will be issued to new members free of charge on acceptance.

 Upgraded Certificates will be issued, also free of charge, whenever appropriate.
 All membership Certificates remain the property of the Society and must be returned on request.
 Failure to do so may incur a charge.